');

 About St. Stephens, NC

-St. Stephens is a small community in North Carolina with a population of 9,409 residents.
-The median household income is $57,882 per year, which is near the national average.
-The median age in St. Stephens is 41.5 years.
+St. Stephens is a small town located in North Carolina with a population of 9,409 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,882 per year, which is 23% below the national median of $75,149.
+The median age of 41.5 years is close to the US median age of 38.9 years.

 Cost of Living in St. Stephens, NC